Please click here if you do not see a Nav Frame at left

 : I want to run a mah-jongg tournament.
 Where do I start and what do I need to do?

-: Have you ever been to a mah-jongg tournament?
+: Let me state that I have never run a tournament myself.
+But I've participated in several of them.
+Have you ever been to a mah-jongg tournament?
 If you have, you've got a head start.
-If you haven't (if you live in the American heartland, or a country where tournaments aren't common), then I hope I can give you enough clues here.
+If you haven't (if you live in the American heartland, or a country where tournaments aren't common), then I hope I can give you a few clues from my observations.

 No matter what kind of mah-jongg you play (or, if you aren't a player yourself, what kind of mah-jongg the tournament attendees play), the basics of running a tournament are pretty much the same.
 The following is written based on a one-day tournament (one that begins in the morning and ends that afternoon), but you can apply the same principles to a multi-day tournament.
-The longest tournament I've attended was a 3-day event.
+The longest tournaments I've attended have been 3-day events.
 Anything beyond that is probably overkill.

 For starters: you have to find a location, with enough tables, tablecloths, and chairs.
 And of course you need mah-jongg sets.
 What a lot of American tournament organizers do is have players bring sets.
 It's probable that at least 25% of the players own (and can bring) a mah-jongg set.
 If you want players to bring sets, make sure that their promise to bring a set is included in their application to join the tournament.
 Make sure to plan to have extra sets, because sometimes a player who'd promised to bring one forgets!